vlang/v/doc/docs.md

 println('hello world')
 ```

-Note: if you do not use explicitly `fn main() {}`, you need to make sure, that all your
+> Note: If you do not use explicitly `fn main() {}`, you need to make sure, that all your
-declarations, come before any variable assignment statements, or top level function calls,
+> declarations, come before any variable assignment statements, or top level function calls,
-since V will consider everything after the first assignment/function call as part of your
+> since V will consider everything after the first assignment/function call as part of your
-implicit main function.
+> implicit main function.

 ## Running a project folder with several files